Tropical approach to Nagata's conjecture in positive characteristic: Influenced subsets in the Newton polytope

-\begin{proof} Indeed, each tangent cone $TC^\D(Z_i)$ consists of a finite union of hyperplanes.
-Therefore, we can choose a vector $v_1=0$ and $v_2\in\ZZ^k$ such that the intersection of each two hyperplanes $L_1,L_2$ from the collections $TC^\D(Z_1)$ and $TC^\D(T_{v_2}(Z_2))$ respectively is a linear subspace of dimension at most $k-2$.
-Then we choose a vector $v_3\in\ZZ^k$ such that the intersection of each pair of hyperplanes from different collections $TC^\D(T_{v_i}(Z_i)), i=1,2,3$ is of dimension at most $k-2$ and the intersection of a triple of hyperplanes from different collections is of dimension at most $k-3$, etc. \end{proof}
+\begin{proof} Indeed, each star $\Star^\D(Z_i)$ is a finite union of hyperplanes (Definition~\ref{def_star2}).
+We argue as in Proposition~\ref{prop_points}.
+We can choose $v_1=0$ and $v_2\in\ZZ^k$ such that the intersection of each two hyperplanes $L_1,L_2$ from the collections $\Star^\D(Z_1)$ and $\Star^\D(T_{v_2}(Z_2))$ respectively is a linear subspace of dimension at most $k-2$.
+Then we choose a vector $v_3\in\ZZ^k$ such that the intersection of each pair of hyperplanes from different collections $\Star^\D(T_{v_i}(Z_i)), i=1,2,3$ is of dimension at most $k-2$ and the intersection of a triple of hyperplanes from different collections is of dimension at most $k-3$, etc. Each time we see that the set of $v_i$ such that $\Star^\D(T_{v_i}Z_i)$ violates some transversality condition is a finite union of hyperplanes, and we need to take a $v_i\in\ZZ^k$ outside of it. \end{proof}